jianwshen/GettingAndCleaningData/README.md

 Step V.

-1. Get the data frame from X with the descriptive column names as dfData;
+1. Get the data frame from X with the descriptive column names.
+The data frame is called dfData;

-2. Get the mean and standard deviation data set by using column ID cMeanStd as meanStdDF;
+2. Get the mean and standard deviation data frame by using column ID cMeanStd.
+The data frame is called meanStdDF;

-3. Get the mean data set by using column ID cMean ad meanDF.
+3. Get the mean data frame by using column ID cMean.
+The data frame is called meanDF.

 dfData <- as.data.frame(DF)